 Fortunately, it also features the signature 59-Point Planetary Mixing Action that gives you a comprehensive mixing action.

 Priced at pretty much the same price as the Classic Plus, we don’t really see a point in getting a low-power version.
-This series can be considered obselete and if you need something affordable but powerful enough to make your life easier then Classic Plus would be our best recommendation.
+This series can be considered obsolete and if you need something affordable but powerful enough to make your life easier then Classic Plus would be our best recommendation.

 Power Pressure Cooker XL Reviews: Is it really worth the HYPE?